Brokerage Account vs. IRA: What's the Difference?

 How to Open an Investment Account

-Whether you want to open a brokerage account or an IRA, there are many options available to help you invest and save for retirement.
+Whether you want to open a brokerage account or an IRA, there are many options available to help you invest and plan for retirement.
 When deciding which account to choose, consider speaking with a financial professional to determine which option is best for you and your family.

 Content provided for informational and educational purposes only and is in no way to be construed as financial, investment, or legal advice.
 We cannot and do not guarantee their applicability or accuracy in regards to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.
 We encourage you to seek personalized advice from qualified professionals regarding all personal financial issues.